Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Blacks Beach has three active public transport stops operating, each offering bus services.
-These stops are served by one route collectively providing 98 weekly passenger trips.
-Transport accessibility is rated moderate with residents typically located 559 meters from the nearest stop.
+Blacks Beach has three active public transport stops operating, all of which service buses.
+There is one route that operates across these stops, collectively providing 98 weekly passenger trips.
+The accessibility of transport in Blacks Beach is rated as moderate, with residents typically located 559 meters from the nearest stop.

-Services average 14 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.
+Across all routes, there are an average of 14 trips per day, which equates to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport